 \section{Introduction}

-Multi-Agent Reinforcement Learning (MARL) has achieved remarkable success in complex decision-making scenarios, such as games like DOTA 2 and StarCraft II, and AI-driven economic models \citep{zhang2021multi, guo2023reinforcement, chen2021powernet, mannion2016dynamic, zheng2020ai, berner2019dota, ma2024efficient}.
-However, the online learning paradigm struggles when applied to real-world situations.
-Simulation environments often fail to capture the full dynamics of real-world complexities, and real-world exploration usually involves significant risks and costs.
-This has led to the rise of offline MARL, which uses existing datasets to devise strategies without direct environmental interaction during training \cite{formanek2023off,formanek2024putting}.
-A major challenge in offline MARL is the distribution shift problem, stemming from the disparity between the learned policy and the data collection policy \cite{pan2022plan,barde2023model}.
-Moreover, compared to single-agent offline RL \cite{levine2020offline,prudencio2023survey}, offline MARL faces unique challenges due to the exponentially large joint state-action space, as well as the need for tight policy coordination among agents to achieve common goals.
+Multi-Agent Reinforcement Learning (MARL) has achieved remarkable success in complex decision-making scenarios, including games \citep{berner2019dota, zhang2021multi}, AI-driven economic models \citep{zheng2020ai}, power systems \citep{chen2021powernet}, and traffic control \citep{ma2024efficient}.
+Yet online MARL often suffers from poor sample efficiency and a pronounced sim-to-real gap, as simulators fail to capture full complexities in the real-world and real-world exploration is risky and costly.
+These limitations have motivated offline MARL, which learns coordinated policies from fixed datasets without interacting with the environment during training \citep{yang2021believe, formanek2024putting}.
+In offline MARL, a central challenge is the distribution shift problem, stemming from the disparity between the learned policy and the data collection policy \citep{pan2022plan,barde2023model}.
+Beyond the challenges seen in single-agent offline RL \citep{levine2020offline,prudencio2023survey}, offline MARL must contend with exponentially large joint state-action spaces, as well as the need for high-quality coordination among agents to achieve common goals.
 All these challenges make effective policy learning in offline settings very difficult.

-To address these challenges, offline MARL builds upon two foundational design principles proposed in the Centralized Training with Decentralized Execution (CTDE) \cite{yang2020overview} framework: Individual-Global-Maximization (IGM) \cite{rashid2020monotonic, wang2023IGL, shao2023counterfactual, ma2023learning} and Individual-Global-Optimal (IGO) \cite{zhang2021fop, matsunaga2023alberdice, pan2022plan,liu2025offline}.
-Specifically, IGM decomposes the joint Q-function into individual Q-functions satisfying $\arg\max_{a}Q(s,a)=\cup_{i=1}^n\{\arg\max_{a_i}Q(s,a_i)\}$, allowing agents to coordinate while optimizing their local critics.
-Similarly, IGO factorizes the joint optimal policy into the product of individual optimal policies $\pi^*(a|s)=\Pi_{i=1}^n\pi^*_i(a_i|s)$, enabling decentralized execution while maintaining joint optimality.

-Value-based offline MARL methods typically incorporate pessimistic value estimation under IGM, using zeroth-order optimization or counterfactual credit assignment to prevent overestimation of out-of-distribution (OOD) action values.
-On the other hand, policy-based offline MARL methods often impose direct constraints on the joint policy distribution.
-Commonly, based on the IGO assumption, these methods apply behavior regularization on individual policies or adopt Distribution Correction Estimation (DICE) \cite{matsunaga2023alberdice} and perform alternating policy optimization to mitigate distributional shift.
-However, due to the limited data coverage in offline datasets, the effectiveness of these adapted principles is often hindered.
-This manifests as challenges such as OOD joint action selection \cite{yang2021believe, matsunaga2023alberdice} and mismatch in recovered joint policy distribution density, which significantly limit offline MARL performance.